Soom Shale

 The Soom Shale is a member of the Late Ordovician (Hirnantian) Cederberg Formation (Table Mountain Group) in South Africa, renowned for its remarkable preservation of soft-tissue in fossil material.

 Deposited in still waters, the unit lacks bioturbation, perhaps indicating anoxic conditions.

 It overlies the Pakhuis tillite and is overlain by the Disa Siltstone.

 It contains typical Ordovician microfossils, such as chitinozoa, acritarchs and spores, and its shelly fauna is also typical of this time period.

 Its macrofauna comprises pelagic organisms that sank rapidly to a barren sea floor.
-These include brachiopods, eurypterids, conodonts, nektaspids, trilobites and orthoconic cephalopods.
+These include brachiopods, eurypterids, conodonts, nektaspids, trilobites, a lobopodian and orthoconic cephalopods.

 Environment of formation

 The environment of deposition is considered to be anoxic and occasionally euxinic cold bottom waters, as indicated by the lack of bioturbation and most epibenthic fauna, besides a small amount of transiently colonizing brachiopods during temporary oxic conditions.
 It was deposited in the immediate aftermath of the Hirnantian glaciation, the most likely primary cause of the Late Ordovician mass extinction.